elamaran619/amazon-quicksight-user-guide/doc_source/working-with-calculated-fields.md

 ## Adding a Calculated Field During Data Preparation<a name="adding-a-calculated-field"></a>

 Create calculated fields to use functions and operators to analyze or transform field data\.
-For details about supported functions and operators, see [Amazon QuickSight Calculated Field Function and Operator ReferenceFunctions and Operators](calculated-field-reference.md)\.
+For details about supported functions and operators, see [Calculated Field Function and Operator Reference for Amazon QuickSight Functions and Operators](calculated-field-reference.md)\.
 For more information about using calculated fields, see [Working with Calculated Fields](#working-with-calculated-fields)\.

 You can add calculated fields to a data set during data preparation or from the analysis page\.
 When you add a calculated field to a data set during data preparation, it's available to all analyses that use that data set\.
 When you add a calculated field to a data set in an analysis, it's available only in that analysis\.